segelmark/udacity-full-stack-projects/projects/02_trivia_api/backend/README.md

 - Fetches a list of all questions for a particular category
 - Request Arguments:
   - Query string params: Category id as Integer
-- Returns: An object with keys "categories" (same as above), "current_category": null, "total questions": Int, and "questions" containing an array of objects with keys "answer", "category": String, "difficulty": Int, "id": Int, "question": String
+- Returns: An object with keys "categories" (same as above), "current_category": null, "total questions": Int, and "questions" containing an array of objects with keys "answer", "category": Int, "difficulty": Int, "id": Int, "question": String
 ```
 {
   "categories": [